Taalmonsters/WhiteLab2.0/docs/install/README.md

 This will precompile all css, images and javascript files, and also create the MySQL database to store the user profiles and query results.

-*NB*: WhiteLab 2.0 includes functionality for creating cron jobs that check and clean the database at regular intervals.
+NB: WhiteLab 2.0 includes functionality for creating cron jobs that check and clean the database at regular intervals.
 To use them issue the following command from the WhiteLab 2.0 root directory:

 ```
 $ whenever -w